anastasios-stamoulis/deep-learning-with-csharp-and-cntk/DeepLearning/Ch_08_Text_Generation_With_LSTM/README.md

 }
 ```

-The language model will learns to predict the next character, given a sequence of previous characters.
+The language model will learn to predict the next character, given a sequence of previous characters.

 As in the previous chapters, we'll create the model in Python, and load it in C# for the
 training.